alaahag/c_wait/README.md

 When the task is complete: the script will exit successfully (exit 0).

 <b>Where can I use this script?</b>
-Let's say that you want to initialize a server + db with Docker, but you don't want to let the server run without a db-connection (or else it will fail).
+Let's say that you want to initialize a server + db with Docker, but you don't want to let the server run without a db-connection up (or else it will fail on initialization).

-<b>Example with Docker:</b>
+<b>Example using Docker:</b>
 cat docker-compose.yml:
 ```
 services: